High-resolution Deep Convolutional Generative Adversarial Networks: Empirical Analysis

 \subsection{CelebA}

 CelebA is a large-scale dataset with 202,599 celebrity faces.
-It mainly contains frontal faces and is particularly biased towards white ethnical groups.
-The fact that it presents very controlled illumination settings and good photo resolution, makes it a considerably easier problem than Graphics.
-The results after just 19 epochs of training are shown in Figure \ref{fgr:hdcgan19}.
+It mainly contains frontal portraits and is particularly biased towards groups of ethnicity white.
+The fact that it presents very controlled illumination settings and good photo resolution, makes it a considerably easier problem than Curt\'o.
+The results after 19 epochs of training are shown in Figure \ref{fgr:hdcgan19}.

-In Figure \ref{fgr:bs} we can observe that BS stabilizes the zero-sum game problem, where errors in $D$ and $G$ concomitantly diminish.
-To show the validity of our method, we enclose Figure \ref{fgr:hdcgan39}, presenting a large number of samples for epoch 39 of the learning process.
+In Figure \ref{fgr:bs} we can observe that BS stabilizes the zero-sum game, where errors in $D$ and $G$ concomitantly diminish.
+To show the validity of our method, we enclose Figure \ref{fgr:hdcgan39}, presenting a large number of samples for epoch 39.
 We also attach a zoomed-in example to appreciate the quality and size of the generated samples, Figure \ref{fgr:hdcgan39_2}.
 Failure cases can be observed in Figure \ref{fgr:hdcgan39_3}.

-Besides, to illustrate how fundamental our approach is, we enlarge Graphics with 4,239 unlabeled synthetic images generated by HDCGAN on CelebA, a random set can be seen in Figure \ref{fgr:hdcgan}.
+Besides, to illustrate how fundamental our approach is, we enlarge Curt\'o with 4,239 unlabeled synthetic images generated by HDCGAN on CelebA, a random set can be seen in Figure \ref{fgr:hdcgan}.